huggingface/blog/lcm_sdxl.md

 1. Select an available teacher model from the Hub.
 For example, you can use [SDXL (base)](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0), or any fine-tuned or dreamboothed version you like.
 2. [Train a LCM LoRA](#how-to-train-lcm-models-and-loras) on the model.
 LoRA is a type of performance-efficient fine-tuning, or PEFT, that is much cheaper to accomplish than full model fine-tuning.
 For additional details on PEFT, please check [this blog post](https://huggingface.co/blog/peft) or [the diffusers LoRA documentation](https://huggingface.co/docs/diffusers/training/lora).
-3. Use the LoRA with the standard SDXL diffusion model and the LCM scheduler and bingo, you get high-quality inference in just a few steps.
+3. Use the LoRA with the standard SDXL diffusion model and the LCM scheduler; bingo!
+You get high-quality inference in just a few steps.

 ## Why does this matter?